Interval arithmetic: Linear interval systems

 left to solve.
-If one chooses, for example, $\mathbf{M} = \mathbf{A}^{-1}$ for the central matrix $\mathbf{A} \in [\mathbf{A}]$, then $\mathbf{M} \cdot[\mathbf{A}]$ is outer extension of the identity matrix.
+If one chooses, for example, M = A^{−1} for the central matrix A ∈ [A], then M · [A] is an outer extension of the identity matrix.

 These methods only work well if the widths of the intervals occurring are sufficiently small.
 For wider intervals, it can be useful to use an interval-linear system on finite (albeit large) real number equivalent linear systems.
-If all the matrices $\mathbf{A} \in [\mathbf{A}]$ are invertible, it is sufficient to consider all possible combinations (upper and lower) of the endpoints occurring in the intervals.
+If all the matrices A ∈ [A] are invertible, it is sufficient to consider all possible combinations (upper and lower) of the endpoints occurring in the intervals.
 The resulting problems can be resolved using conventional numerical methods.
 Interval arithmetic is still used to determine rounding errors.

-This is only suitable for systems of smaller dimension, since with a fully occupied $n \times n$ matrix, $2^{n^2}$ real matrices need to be inverted, with $2^n$ vectors for the right-hand side.
+This is only suitable for systems of smaller dimension, since with a fully occupied n × n matrix, 2n^{2} real matrices need to be inverted, with 2^{n} vectors for the right-hand side.
 This approach was developed by Jiri Rohn and is still being developed.